-Things you don’t owe anyone an explanation for, according to psychology
+Things you don’t owe anyone an explanation for

 We live in a world that demands constant explanation.
 Every decision, every transition, every unconventional choice seems to require a justification, a rationale that satisfies the invisible jury of social expectations.
-But here’s what I’ve learned after four decades of seeking approval in all the wrong places: the most profound freedom comes from recognizing what you don’t need to explain to anyone.
+But here’s what I’ve come to understand over the years: the most profound freedom comes from recognizing what you don’t need to explain to anyone.

 The psychology behind our compulsion to explain ourselves runs deeper than most of us realize.
 From childhood, we’re conditioned to seek validation through explanation.
 We explain our grades to our parents, our career choices to our professors, our life decisions to anyone who will listen.
 This isn’t just social courtesy—it’s a deeply ingrained survival mechanism that once served us well but now holds us back from authentic living.

 I spent years trapped in this cycle.
 As a management consultant, then a PhD student, and later as a startup founder, I constantly felt the need to justify my choices.
 The irony?
 The more I explained, the less certain I became about my own decisions.
-It wasn’t until I quit my PhD halfway through and moved to New York City that I began to understand the liberating truth: some of life’s most important decisions can’t be explained because they emerge from a place beyond logic.
+It wasn’t until I discontinued my PhD and moved to New York City to launch Ideapod that I began to understand the liberating truth: some of life’s most important decisions can’t be explained because they emerge from a place beyond logic.

 The courage to be disliked—a concept I first encountered in Ichiro Kishimi and Fumitake Koga’s groundbreaking work—isn’t about being disagreeable.
 It’s about recognizing that your authentic path might not make sense to others, and that’s perfectly fine.
 When we stop explaining our choices, we stop diluting them.
 We stop reshaping our truth to fit someone else’s understanding.